blakeross1/Assessment/README.md

 - Python 3.10.4
 - numpy 1.22.3

-## Can use map from .txt file or terminal input
+## You may use map from a .txt file or type a map on the terminal input
 ### Text File:
 - The txt file must be contained in the same dir as the .py file.
 - Include the name of the text file as a parameter in the terminal command.